 Thanks for reading!

-I really hope you found this blog helpful and now are even more excited for your upcoming visit.
-If you did love this blog, be sure to browse around some more, I have far to many guides on beautiful attractions and places around New Zealand!
+I really hope you found this blog helpful and now are even more excited about your upcoming visit.
+If you did love this blog, be sure to browse around some more, I have far too many guides on beautiful attractions and places around New Zealand!
 Below are a few to get you started: